 Clearly they were using some other areas of the brain.
 For an explanation see the whole program

-• CAT scans show our brains experience many complex interaction we don’t consciously realize & don’t make enough use of, which include emotion centers of the brain.
+• CAT Scans show our brains experience many complex interaction we don’t consciously realize & don’t make enough use of, which include the emotion centers of the brain.
 It would benefit us as ACoAs to learn about these connections & realize they are legitimate parts of us – built into our biological system.
 We can then become more comfortable with our Es & use them to navigate the complexities of life – which is why we have them!

 HOLDING IN Es

 • How we carry our body can indicate how we’re feeling emotionally, not just at the moment, but habitually.
 We store un-processed stress in our body’s organs, muscles, chakras, meridians & electro-magnetic layers.
 Specific emotional residue of abuse AND negative beliefs are stored in various locations in the body.
-(Anger in the liver, not being supported in the lower back muscles, shame in the gut, fear in the heart or stomach….)
+(Anger in the liver, not being supported is in the lower back muscles, shame in the gut, fear in the heart or stomach….)